KVHEM/how_we_work/CONTRIBUTING.md

 ## **Notation**

-Use the snake notation in names - separate the words with dashes.
+Use the snake notation in names _ separate the words with underscores.
 Generally we use only small letters for variables/functions and caps for constants.

 *Example:*

-`lower-case-with-dashes <- function(x)`
+`lower_case_with_underscores <- function(x)`

 ## **Line length**
 The maximum line length should go under 80 characters, where is it possible and reasonable.
 There is a guide in RStudio IDE for that at *Options* > *Code* > *Display* > *Show margin(80)*.